joshua-flickinger/starter-academic/content/portfolio/portfolio.md

 weight = 1  # Order that this section will appear.

 title = "Portfolio"
-subtitle = "A collection of my professional works"
+subtitle = "A collection of my professional works.
+Projects on this page have been reviewed by colleagues and represent more refined products."

 [content]
   # Page type to display.
 E.g. project.